BetaNYC

 A screenshot of the zoom meeting of our Open Data Journey 1

-Our first open data journey introduced by CM Ben Kallos
+Our first open data journey was introduced by Council Member Ben Kallos!

 Journeys

-Journey 1: Motor Vehicle Collisions and Safe Street
+Journey 1: Motor Vehicle Collisions and Safe Streets

 In this Open Data Journey, we use NYC Department of Transportation’s Vision Zero View and CHEKPEDS’ Crashmapper to view real time motor vehicle driver, bicyclist, and pedestrian crash, injury and fatality data.
 We investigate a dangerous intersection in NYC and use BetaNYC’s BoardStat to learn more about it, like whether or not folks have used NYC 311 to alert the City about unsafe conditions there.